-One of the major reasons students choose the Elliott School of International Affairs is because we offer comprehensive career development services that result in unique job opportunities for our graduate students and graduate alumni.
+One of the main reasons students choose the Elliott School of International Affairs is our comprehensive career development services that result in unique job opportunities for graduate students and graduate alumni.

-Should you decide to attend the Elliott School, our career development team will be ready on day one to help you with all aspects of your professional development with services including:
+Should you decide to attend the Elliott School, our career development team is ready to help you with all aspects of your professional development, with services including:

 - Networking events